North America leaders to discuss economy, drug gangs and migration at summit | Politics

 North America leaders to discuss economy, drug gangs and migration at summit

-Led by President Andres Manuel Lopez Obrador and Foreign Minister Marcelo Ebrard, Mexican officials set out the U.S.-Mexico bilateral agenda after Biden's arrival in Mexico City on Sunday evening for a North American leaders' summit.
-Lopez Obrador accompanied Biden from the airport to his hotel, and said the two broached issues they would discuss on Monday, including regional economic cooperation and migration.
+Of course, it is a matter of definition and joint planning of our future development," he said during a meeting with Biden.
+Since the COVID-19 pandemic battered supply chains, policymakers have stepped up calls for firms to relocate business from Asia to beef up the economy covered by the United States-Mexico-Canada regional trade agreement.

 U.S. President Joe Biden and his Mexican counterpart aim to make progress on strengthening economic integration, combating drug cartels and managing immigration on Monday, even as friction over Mexico's energy policies weighs on joint cooperation.
-Led by President Andres Manuel Lopez Obrador and Foreign Minister Marcelo Ebrard, Mexican officials set out the U.S.-Mexico bilateral agenda after Biden's arrival in Mexico City on Sunday evening for a North American leaders' summit.
+In initial remarks at the start of a U.S.-Mexico bilateral meeting on Monday evening, President Andres Manuel Lopez Obrador urged Biden to deepen integration and investment in the region.

-Lopez Obrador accompanied Biden from the airport to his hotel, and said the two broached issues they would discuss on Monday, including regional economic cooperation and migration.
-"Integration needs to be strengthened," Lopez Obrador told a news conference, saying he expected to reach "good agreements" with Biden.
+"There are unmatched conditions to start a new policy of economic and social integration in our continent," he said.
+Biden responded that the two would discuss "how we can further deepen our relationship, not only with Mexico but the Western Hemisphere.
+This includes strengthening our supply chains to make us more competitive."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)